cysouw/diathesis/text/c09_zuInfinitive.md

 - Was hast du den Indios für Possen angerichtet, daß sie dich [so schön **tanzen**] *gelehrt haben*?^[~~DWDS~~: Perutz, Leo: Die dritte Kugel, Reinbek bei Hamburg: Rowohlt 1988 [1915], S. 5]
 :::

-The third stage of thie grammaticalisation (i.e. monoclausal *Infinitive* constructions) was already discussed in the previous Chapter [-@sec:infinitive].
 The focus of this chapter are the constructions in the second stage of this grammaticalisation pathway: monoclausal *zu-Infinitiv* constructions.
-This construction is attested with various matrix verbs that are always coherent when used with *zu-Infinitiv*, like *haben* [@next].
+This construction is attested with various matrix verbs that are coherent when used with *zu-Infinitiv*, like *haben* [@next].
 The basic test for coherence is to embed a sentence like [@next a] inside another main clause like *es ist bekannt, dass …* 'it is known that …'.
-Coherent monoclausal constructions, i.e. stage 2 in [@llast], can be identified by the obligatory position of the finite verb at the end of the clause [@next b,c].
+Coherent monoclausal constructions, i.e. stage 2 in [@llast], can in that context be identified by the obligatory position of the finite verb at the end of the clause [@next b,c].

 ::: ex
 - Sie *hat* noch viele Jahre **zu leben**.